jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon

 Found in a small container, this powder resembles very fine sand.
 It appears to be [[9.
-Misc/Import Test/Dust of Disappearance]], and an [[identify]] spell reveals it to be such.
+Misc/Import Test/Dust of Disappearance]], and an [[Identify]] spell reveals it to be such.
 There is enough of it for one use.

 When you use an action to throw a handful of the dust into the air, you and each creature that needs to breathe within 30 feet of you must succeed on a DC 15 Constitution saving throw or become unable to breathe, while sneezing uncontrollably.
-A creature affected in this way is [[incapacitated]] and suffocating.
+A creature affected in this way is [[Incapacitated]] and suffocating.
 As long as it is conscious, a creature can repeat the saving throw at the end of each of its turns, ending the effect on it on a success.
-The [[lesser restoration]] spell can also end the effect on a creature.
+The [[Lesser Restoration]] spell can also end the effect on a creature.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#DwarvenPlate)[Dwarven Plate](https://www.dndbeyond.com/magic-items/4626-dwarven-plate)